facebookresearch/FnCTOD/data/README.md

 pip3 install gdown
 ```

-Then, run the following commands.
+Then, run the following commands to download the raw data.
 ```yaml
 cd pre-training_corpora
 sh download_raw_data.sh
 ```

+For the following processing of the raw data, please refer to [Prompt-based Fine-tuning](https://github.com/facebookresearch/FnCTOD/tree/main?tab=readme-ov-file#prompt-based-fine-tuning) seciton in the main README.